rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 identify the resource being cataloged, make whatever notes are necessary for unambiguous identification.
 When appropriate, refer to detailed descriptions in standard catalogs or bibliographies.
-Provide sufficient information to identify the specific source, whether using a general note, a formal “References” note giving the source in prescribed form (see 7B14), or some combination of the two.
+Provide sufficient information to identify the specific source, whether using a general note, a formal "References" note giving the source in prescribed form (see 7B14), or some combination of the two.
 7A1.4.
 Notes may also be made to justify added entries intended for special indexes of personal or corporate names, titles, genres/forms, physical